1 Arrive Darwin

 After anchoring in Winyalken Bay, travel ashore and explore the maze of natural sandstone caves of Hathaway's Hideaway.
 (B/L/D)

-Insider Experience: This evening, pull up a chair and watch as the sun sets over the Indian Ocean while you savour a delicious gourmet Australian beach barbecue.
+Insider Experience: Pull up a chair and watch as the sun sets over the Indian Ocean, all the while savouring delicious canapes and drinks.

-Cruise Kuri Bay, home of the south sea pearl industry.
-Board the Explorer and travel to striking Raft Point, where you will have the opportunity to see ancient Wandjina rock art alongside some of the Kimberley’s most well-preserved Bradshaw (Gwion Gwion) paintings.
+Make sure to have your camera at the ready as you cruise through the dramatic and rugged sea cliffs at Doubtful Bay.
+After, cruise Kuri Bay, home of the south sea pearl industry.
+Board an Xplorer and travel to striking Raft Point, where you will have the opportunity to see ancient Wandjina rock art alongside some of the Kimberley's most well-preserved Bradshaw (Gwion Gwion) paintings.
 Later, explore Red Cone Creek and visit the serene Ruby Falls.
 (B/L/D)

 10 Buccaneer Archipelago, Talbot Bay, Horizontal Falls